 The SANI-TRED Solution

 The SANI-TRED® system has been trusted by over 100,000 do-it-yourself-ers and contractors to permanently waterproof basements and more.
 SANI-TRED® permanently bonds with concrete forming a shield against water permanently.
-Protect your basement and stop efflorescence with SANI-TRED®.
+Protect your basement and stop efflorescence with SANI-TRED’s efflorescence blocker.

-To find out more about how we can help you with your basement call our experts at 1-866-784-3308 or visit SANI-TRED today.
+To find out more about how we can help you to remove efflorescence from concrete block walls, call our experts at 1-866-784-3308 or visit SANI-TRED today.